AnChavez2026/cse15l-lab-reports/lab5.md

 # Lab 5
-## theoretical EdStem Post by a student
+## Theoretical EdStem Post by a student

 ## What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?
 Computer: Asus g14, operating system: Windows 11, web browser: Google chrome, terminal/editor: Visual Studio Code